Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/support/saint-martin.md

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Soporte de facturación:

-Francés: lunes a viernes, 4 A.M. a mediodía
+Francés: Mon-Fri 4 A.M. a mediodía

-Inglés: lunes a viernes, 4 A.M. a mediodía
+Inglés: Mon-Fri 4 A.M. a mediodía

 ### <a name="technical-support"></a>Soporte técnico:

-Francés: lunes a viernes, 3 A.M. a 4 P.M.
+Francés: Mon-Fri 3 AM-4 PM

 Inglés: 24 horas al día, 7 días a la semana